 Add a teaspoon of sugar, a packet of dry yeast (not fast-acting), and some flour.
 Mix it up until it has a loose, sour cream consistency or the consistency of yogurt.
 Add more flour if it’s too thin.

-Then add some grated lemon peel.
-The lemon peel is one of the keys to a nicely flavored dough.
-The remaining keys to a great flavored dough is the addition of some vanilla and almond extracts, which you should add in after adding in the lemon peel.
+Then add grated lemon zest from one lemon.
+Lemon zest is one of the keys to a nicely flavored dough.
+The remaining keys to a great flavored dough is the addition of some vanilla and almond extracts, which you should add in after adding in the lemon zest.

 When the starter has doubled in bulk, add it to the egg mixture.

-Then gradually add in half of the flour.
+Then gradually add in one cup of flour.

 Mix until pretty well combined.

 Then you should change out the paddle attachment with the dough hook.
 Mix (knead) some more with the dough hook while adding in the rest of the flour (about one cup).
 After about 5 minutes, the dough should form a ball around the dough hook and will stop sticking to the bowl.
 However, even before you reach the 5 minute mark, if you see that the dough is too loose and it completely sticks to the sides and bottom of the bowl, mix in 1/4 cup of flour and mix it until incorporated, about 2 minutes.
 If the dough still sticks too much to the bowl, mix in another 1/4 cup flour for about 2 minutes.
 If it’s still sticky (yikes!), mix in up to another 1/4 cup of flour.
 Mix for 5 minutes more.
 The dough is ready when the bowl is relatively clean (even the bottom of the bowl) while mixing and the dough forms a ball around the dough hook.
 At that point, the dough is ready for the melted butter.